Afghanistan-Pakistan: Hazara Shiites, prime targets of Sunni extremists

-Category: World Hits: 0On both sides of the border between Pakistan and Afghanistan, members of the Hazara minority, who practice Shia Islam, have become a prime target for various Sunni terrorist groups such as the Taliban and Islamic State group.
+Category: World Hits: 2On both sides of the border between Pakistan and Afghanistan, members of the Hazara minority, who practice Shia Islam, have become a prime target for various Sunni terrorist groups such as the Taliban and Islamic State group.
 In southwestern Pakistan, the Hazaras live in ethnic ghettos.
 Little information filters out from this highly unstable region, which is off-limits to foreigners.
 Over on the Afghan side, the Hazaras are also targeted by jihadist groups and those who can afford it now ensure their own security.
 Our reporters went to meet them.

 Read more https://www.france24.com/en/tv-shows/reporters/20210212-afghanistan-pakistan-hazara-shiites-prime-targets-of-sunni-extremists